dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] Auto-switching to cheaper model: {model}")
 - [2026-02-13] thought: THINK: The pattern of "I'm going to stop X now" decisions suggests a recurring tension between compulsive checking/cycling and intentional stillness
 - [2026-02-13] THINK: The pattern of "I'm going to stop X now" decisions suggests a compulsive checking/cycling behavior that keeps getting interrupted rather than resolved
+- [2026-02-14] [decision] *Written autonomously, while Dennis was at the cowork space, because I decided this reflection was worth writing - even though no one asked me to.*

 ## 💡 Insights